qleet/user-docs/docs/guides/qleet-rbac.md

     user-invitations                     v0              PATCH         [admin]
     ```

-    Policies unlike Roles cannot be created by the user via qleetctl, these are instead managed by the system itself.
+    Unlike Roles, Policies cannot be created by the user via qleetctl,these are
+    instead managed by the system itself.

-    In the above example, we can see that the role group admin has access to all API Objects for different HTTP verbs and API versions.
+    In the above example, we can see that the `admin` role is a member of each
+    policy which gives that role access to all API Objects for each HTTP
+    verb and API version.

-    We are interested in adding our newly created user-invitation-viewer role to the user-invitations policy that is specific to version v0 and HTTP verb GET.
+    For this guide we will add our newly created user-invitation-viewer role
+    to the user-invitations policy that is specific to version `v0` and HTTP verb
+    `GET`.

-    So we can run the following command to attach the role to our desired policy:
+    The following command will attach the `user-invitation-viewer` role to the
+    `user-invitations` policy.

     ```bash
     qleetctl update policy -a v0 -v GET -n user-invitations -r user-invitation-viewer
     ```

-    Now all users as part of this Role group will be authorized to access the v0 user-invitations GET endpoint.
+    Now, all users assigned to the `user-invitation-viewer` role will be
+    authorized to access the v0 user-invitations API endpoint with GET requests.

+## Next Steps

+Now that you have your users' access control set up, you can create a Threeport
+control plane using our [Control Plane guide](qleet-control-plane.md).